LucasMirachi/CarND-Behavioral-Cloning-P4/writeup.md

 Data augmentation is used to expand the training set and help the model to generalize better.
 In this way, we'll have more data to use for training the network and this data is more comprehensive.

-# Recovery laps
-If your training data is all focused on driving down the middle of the road, your model won’t ever learn what to do if it gets off to the side of the road.
-And probably when you run your model to predict steering measurements, things won’t go perfectly and the car will wander off to the side of the road at some point.

-So you need to teach the car what to do when it’s off on the side of the road.

-One approach might be to constantly wander off to the side of the road and then steer back to the middle.

-A better approach is to only record data when the car is driving from the side of the road back toward the center line.

 # Mean Squared Error
-Since this model outputs a single continuous numeric value, one appropriate error metric would be mean squared error.
-If the mean squared error is high on both a training and validation set, the model is underfitting.
-If the mean squared error is low on a training set but high on a validation set, the model is overfitting.
-Collecting more data can help improve a model when the model is overfitting.
+Since this model outputs a single continuous numeric value (which is the predicted steering angle), one appropriate error metric would be the **MSE - Mean Squared Error**.
+The parameters I took in consideration when analyzing the model's performance were:

+* If the mean squared error is high on both a training and validation set, the model is underfitting.
+* If the mean squared error is low on a training set but high on a validation set, the model is overfitting.

-# **Behavioral Cloning**
+# Behavioral Cloning
 ---

 **Behavioral Cloning Project**

 The goals / steps of this project are the following:

-* Use the Udacity simulator to collect data of good driving behavior
+* Use the [Udacity Self Driving Car Simulator](https://github.com/udacity/self-driving-car-sim) to collect data of good driving behavior;
-* Build a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images;
-* Train and validate the model with a training and validation set
+* Train and validate the model with a training and validation set;
-* Test that the model successfully drives around track one without leaving the road
+* Test that the model successfully drives around track one without leaving the road;
-* Summarize the results with a written report
+* Summarize the results with a written report.

 [//]: # (Image References)